claus-codes/tutorials/README.md

 console.log('Type of text', typeof text); // "string" console.log('Type of emptyVar', typeof emptyVar); // "undefined"
 ```
 Each value in JavaScript has a type like `Number` or `String`.
-The [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) operator can be used to check the type of a value, which it returns as a `String` value.
+The [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) operator can be used to check the type of a value, which it returns as a `String` value like seen above.

-There are other types in JavaScript that will be discussed in later lessons.
+There are more types in JavaScript that will be discussed in later lessons.

 ### Naming variables